 Are there time limits for medical negligence claims in Scotland?

 The number of medical negligence claims has risen in the last 25 years, with compensation pay-outs in the billions.
-If you or someone you know is considering a claim for medical negligence, it is important to understand the time limits for doing so.
+If you or someone you know is considering a claim and needs a medical negligence solicitor in Scotland, it is important to understand the time limits for doing so.

 If you are unable to settle your claim within the time limit, you must raise a court action before the time limit runs out.
 Otherwise, you might lose the right to claim.

 In this guide, we provide answers to some of the most frequently asked questions regarding time limits in medical negligence claims.

 Please be aware that every case is different.
 If you are unsure whether you have a claim, it is important to discuss this with a specialist personal injury solicitor.